Judge: Assault Weapons Ban Doesn't Violate 2nd Amendment

 “Other states are equally free to leave them unregulated and available to their law-abiding citizens,” Young said.
 “These policy matters are simply not of constitutional moment.
 Americans are not afraid of bumptious, raucous and robust debate about these matters.
 We call it democracy.”

-ALSO READ: In Many States, You Can Buy An Assault Weapon At 18, But Can’t Buy Beer

-“Strong gun laws save lives, and we will not be intimidated by the gun lobby in our efforts to end the sale of assault weapons and protect our communities and schools,” she said in a statement.
-“Families across the country should take heart in this victory,” she said.
+“Strong gun laws save lives, and we will not be intimidated by the gun lobby in our efforts to end the sale of assault weapons and protect our communities and schools,” Healey, a Democrat, said in a statement.
+“Families across the country should take heart in this victory.”

-The Gun Owners’ Action League of Massachusetts and other groups that filed the lawsuit argued that the AR-15 can’t be considered a “military weapon” because it cannot fire in fully automatic mode.
+The Gun Owners Gun Owners’ Action League of Massachusetts and other groups that filed the lawsuit argued that the AR-15 cannot be considered a “military weapon” because it cannot fire in fully automatic mode.

-But Young dismissed that idea, noting that the semi-automatic AR-15’s design is based on guns “that were first manufactured for military purposes” and that the AR-15 is “common and well-known in the military.”
+But Young dismissed that argument, noting that the semi-automatic AR-15’s design is based on guns “that were first manufactured for military purposes” and that the AR-15 is “common and well-known in the military.”

 “The AR-15 and its analogs, along with large capacity magazines, are simply not weapons within the original meaning of the individual constitutional right to ‘bear arms,'” Young wrote.